imba/imba-guide/README.md

 - `build/` - generated HTML for the documentation (appears after running `make`)
 - `code/` - playground code
 - `dist/` - compiled JavaScript for the playground

+## Contributing

+If you wish to contribute to this project, you may find it helpful to know that the project uses [MkDocs](https://www.mkdocs.org/).
+The `npm run watch:docs` command will spin up a local server on port `8000` that will update as you edit.